South Korea mandates conscription of youth into K-Pop groups - The Beaverton

 Exemptions will be given to young people accepted into proper university programs like medicine, law, engineering, or anyone with a top 500 world ranking in Starcraft II or League of Legends.

-“This measure is necessary due to the increased uncertainty of America’s military presence in the Republic of Korea under the administration,” said Jeong Kyeong-doo, the Minister of National Defense.
+“This measure is necessary due to the increased uncertainty of ’s military presence in the Republic of Korea under the administration,” said Jeong Kyeong-doo, the Minister of National Defense.
 “Without American backing we are vulnerable to aggression from and China.
-We must resist such incursion with the most potent force we have: adorable moppets executing precise routines to relentless pop music in flashy videos.”
+We must resist such incursion with the most potent force we have: adorable moppets executing precise routines to relentless pop in flashy videos.”

 K-Pop has already made significant territorial gains in Japan, India, Southeast Asia, the Middle East, and is now gaining a foothold in North America, forcing president Moon Jae-in to assure global leaders that: “World dominance is not our ultimate goal.
 This is a matter of preservation of our flourishing , and the best defense is a catchy, addictive offense.”

-However, South Korean officials firmly deny that instances of K-Pop stars going solo and disappearing into obscurity is a cover for secret infiltration into North Korea to undermine Kim Jong Un’s dictatorship through the of street dance moves, bright apparel, and sweet harmonies.
+However, South Korean officials firmly deny that instances of K-Pop stars going solo and disappearing into obscurity is a cover for secret infiltration into North Korea to undermine Kim Jong Un’s dictatorship through the magic of street dance moves, bright apparel, and sweet harmonies.